 As an RA, will I have a roommate?

 Where possible we require RAs to live in a single-occupancy room due to the number of confidential issues you may be faced with.
 In Voyageur Place, RAs live in single rooms and in College Quarter RAs live in one-bedroom apartments.
 In Seager Wheeler RAs live amongst other students in six-bedroom apartments.
-In Assiniboine and Wollaston Halls RAs are permitted to live in apartments.
+In Assiniboine and Wollaston Halls RAs are permitted to live in one- or two-bedroom apartments.

 How many hours do RAs work each week?